 If you install the Pocket Points app and then don’t check your phone during class, you can earn points that can be redeemed at participating restaurants!
 The app uses location services to verify that you’re in a classroom – and it rewards you for paying attention and not using your phone during class.
 You can also get bonuses for referrals!
 Check it out here.

-Use the FREE Food Finder to find events on campus!
+Use the FREE Stuff Finder to find events on campus!

-The Free Food Finder website locates events on campus that are offering free food.
-Click here to go to the Free Food Finder website!
+The Free Food Finder website locates restaurants on and around campus that are offering free food.
+Click here to go to the Free Stuff Finder website!

 Visit museums, zoos and other cultural attractions for free!